As a first-time buyer, do I need to pay Stamp Duty?

 How We Can Help

-If you have any more questions on Stamp Duty or are interested in purchasing your first home, then get in touch with Warrington Mortgage Centre and our teams of experts will be happy to guide you in the right direction.
+If you have any more questions on Stamp Duty or are interested in purchasing your first home, then get in touch with Warrington Mortgage Centre through our first-time buyers page and our team of experts will be happy to guide you in the right direction.

 We can advise on a range of issues when it comes to housing, from mortgages to Stamp Duty to cashing in those ISAs.